 A convenient feature of the lectures is that they are cut into small units dealing with one specific topic.
 So, whenever there is some free time, a student can use it to go through the topic, then continue with other activities and think about what has been said.
 This system is very practical for those who have busy lifestyles but it is also proving to be helpful for just anyone, helping to better focus on the most important points from the lectures.

 Bhakti-sastri course is always going on, with six modules being delivered one after another in one year.
-It is possible to enroll at any time and continue from the next scheduled module or to just study a module of choice.
+It is possible to enrol at any time and continue from the next scheduled module or to just study a module of choice.

 By clicking the enrollment button, you will be required to create a profile on BCOC – Bhaktivedanta College Online Campus (if you don’t have one already) and then proceed with the payment.